-Chelation therapy has been used for many years as a treatment for mercury and lead poisoning, but it isn't a proven treatment for heart disease.
+Chelation therapy has long been used as a treatment for mercury and lead poisoning, but it isn't a proven treatment for heart disease.
 It can potentially cause serious side effects when used as a heart disease treatment.
-Even so, some doctors and complementary health practitioners have used chelation therapy to treat heart disease and stroke.
+Even so, some health care providers have used chelation therapy to treat heart disease and stroke.

-The American Heart Association and the American College of Cardiology have determined that it's uncertain whether chelation therapy is useful as a treatment for heart disease.
+- The American Heart Association and the American College of Cardiology say it's uncertain whether chelation therapy is helpful as a treatment for heart disease.

 - The Food and Drug Administration hasn't approved chelation therapy for use as a heart disease treatment.